awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ```

 *aws\_session\_token*
 Specifies an AWS session token\.
 A session token is required only if you are using temporary security credentials\.
-Although this can be stored in the `config` file, we recommend that you store this in the `configuration` file\.
+Although this can be stored in the `config` file, we recommend that you store this in the `credentials` file\.
 Can be overridden by the `AWS_SESSION_TOKEN` environment variable\.
 You can't specify the session token as a command line option\.

 ```